 New part of the pension insurance was introduced in 2013.
 The person can apply to the second pillar and start paying insurance for pension savings (pojistné na důchodové spoření).
 The rate is 5 %.
 If the person is registered to the second pillar, the rate of pension insurance (paid by employee or self-employed) reduced by 3 percentage points.
-Note: the new part of pension not modelled in 2013 due to lack of information on enrolment and scope.
+Note: the new part of pension is not modelled due to lack of information on enrolment and scope.